GNAR1ZARD/gnar_blog/_posts/2024-04-27-arp-spoof-writeup.md

    - Start the ARP spoofing process with `arpspoof`, specifying your network interface, target device, and gateway.

 3. **Capture Traffic**:
-   - Begin packet capture using tcpdump or a similar tool to record the traffic now routed through your machine.
+   - Begin packet capture using wireshark or a similar tool to record the traffic now routed through your machine.

 4. **Analyze Traffic**:
-   - Use packet analysis tools to inspect the captured data for sensitive information or signs of further vulnerabilities.
+   - Use tools like wireshark for packet analysis to inspect the captured data for sensitive information or signs of further vulnerabilities.

 ### Disclaimer